 We will report to parents regularly so that you can see what your child is doing and how they are progressing.
 Part of this reporting process will include parents' meetings which offer you the opportunity to discuss how your child's progressing and how you can contact the school if you wish further information.
-The school will offer you an appointment time so that you can visit in person to discuss your child's education.
+The school will offer you an appointment time so that you can have a discussion about your child's education.